-As an optimization, records whose fields all have static type float are represented as arrays of floating-point numbers, with tag Double_array_tag.
+As an optimization, records whose fields all have static type float are represented as arrays of floating-point numbers, with tag Double\array\tag.
 (See the section below on arrays.)

-18.3.3 Arrays
+19.3.3 Arrays

 Arrays of integers and pointers are represented like tuples, that is, as pointers to blocks tagged 0.
-They are accessed with the Field macro for reading and the modify function for writing.
+They are accessed with the Field macro for reading and the caml\modify function for writing.

 Arrays of floating-point numbers (type float array) have a special, unboxed, more efficient representation.
-These arrays are represented by pointers to blocks with tag Double_array_tag.
-They should be accessed with the Double_field and Store_double_field macros.
+These arrays are represented by pointers to blocks with tag Double\array\tag.
+They should be accessed with the Double\field and Store\double\field macros.

-18.3.4 Concrete types
+19.3.4 Concrete data types

 Constructed terms are represented either by unboxed integers (for constant constructors) or by blocks whose tag encode the constructor (for non-constant constructors).
 The constant constructors and the non-constant constructors for a given concrete type are numbered separately, starting from 0, in the order in which they appear in the concrete type declaration.
 Constant constructors are represented by unboxed integers equal to the constructor number.
-Non-constant constructors declared with a n-tuple as argument are represented by a block of size n, tagged with the constructor number; the n fields contain the components of its tuple argument.
-Other non-constant constructors are represented by a block of size 1, tagged with the constructor number; the field 0 contains the value of the constructor argument.
+A non-constant constructors declared with n arguments is represented by a block of size n, tagged with the constructor number; the n fields contain its arguments.
 Example:

 Constructed term Representation

 () Val_int(0)

 false Val_int(0)

 true Val_int(1)

-Val_int(0)
+[] Val_int(0)

-h::t Block with size $= 2$ and tag $= 0$; first field con-
+h::t Block with size $= 2$ and tag $= 0$ ; first field con-

-tains h, second field t
+tains h, second field t.

-As a convenience, caml/mlvalues.h defines the macros Val_unit, Val_false and Val_true to refer to (), false and true.
+As a convenience, caml/mlvalues.h defines the macros Val\unit, Val\false and Val\true to refer to (), false and true.